 Our Duty Definition of Gender Dysphoria

 Young people who have transgender ideation are often described as having gender dysphoria.
 However, gender dysphoria is not a diagnosable condition.
-It is at best a feeling, perhaps akin to anxiety.
-At worst, it is merely a label those indoctrinated into transgender ideation give to their feelings (often as part of a ‘script’ they have acquired from peers, most likely online). see Fake ‘Gender Dysphoria
+It is at best a collection of feelings, perhaps akin to anxiety.
+At worst, it is merely a label those indoctrinated into transgender ideation give to their claimed feelings (often as part of a ‘script‘ they have acquired from peers, most likely online). see Fake ‘Gender Dysphoria

 The DSM Definition